stpettersens/Gaudi/README.md

 Run Compatibility
 -----------------
-Gaudi should be overall, mostly compatible with most modern JVMs and has been tested with and is known to work with the following:
+Gaudi overall should be mostly compatible with most modern JVMs and has been tested with and is known to work with the following:

 - [Sun's Java HotSpot JVM](http://java.sun.com)